 At Abbey Way as we gather as for worship, we listen to God’s Word and reflect on its meaning for our lives as individuals and as a community.
 The children are with us in the worship gathering, hearing the scripture and reciting the psalms.
 As they participate in Children's Chapel, they reflect on the same passage as the adults, integrating their learning with the adults as they focus on the same portion of scripture.

 A daily practice for us is praying the Divine Hours.
 We meditate on the words of the psalmists, reflect of the stories in the Gospels, and join our voices in the prayers of the church.
 Our commitment to pray in this way establishes a solid backbone of daily interaction with the scripture.

 Scripture also guides our life together outside of daily prayer and corporate worship.
 We ask: How will God speak to us as we gather in smaller groups to study and listen to the text together?
 How does this text shape us and call us deeper into God?
 Enlivened by the Spirit of God, the text presses in on us, inviting us to become mature disciples.

 The strength of the relationships between the core community members (love of Jesus manifest) and our living faith (testimony) invites and makes space for each person’s discovery of new life through Jesus.
 With an emphasis on developing authentic relationship among us with the Triune God as our center, through our experience of shared prayer, worship and coming to the Lord's Table, the story Jesus is spoken and shared among those present both in who we are and what we profess.

 We share the truth of who God is for us through the lives we live, the conversations we have, and the extension of our selves to others.
-As the healthy love of a husband and wife bears the fruit of children, so too the healthy community who names the name of Jesus is a vessel of new life for others.
+As the healthy love of a covenanted couple bears the fruit of children, so too the healthy community who names the name of Jesus is a vessel of new life for others.

 MISSION OF THE CHURCH